-For a quick introduction, click on the Roadmaps link!
+For a quick introduction, see our Roadmaps.
 Find information on how gender is implicated in the human experience of disaster and its aftermath.
 This collection of films, articles, reports, literature reviews, conference presentations and podcasts may interest disaster-prone community members, those in the emergency management field, and anyone curious about human behaviour.
 Read the latest news here!
 And take a look at MUDRI/EMV’s “Compendium of Victorian Community-based Resilience Building Case Studies“.

 Gender and Disaster

 Catastrophic natural disasters leave a trail of devastation not necessarily evident in the immediate aftermath.
 Psychological trauma, grief, anxiety, depression and substance abuse continue to impact on individuals, families and communities in the months and years that follow.

 We Pursue Knowledge

 Research confirms that increased rates of violence against women are part of, and additional to the ‘hidden disaster’ that follows acute environmental events like floods, fires, earthquakes and cyclones.
 This is a phenomenon that has long been evident to many professionals involved in post-disaster recovery.

 International research tells us that whatever is happening in a community before a disaster is magnified and heightened in its wake.
 The way gender roles are socially constructed creates different risks for men and women during and after disasters.

 Why GAD Data Matters

 Gendered expectations, such as perceived roles of men as ‘protectors’ and women as ‘carers’, increase vulnerability for women and men in complex and interrelated ways.
 Knowing how and why gender is implicated in disaster will increase the effectiveness of planning, response and recovery in disasters.
 Understanding this will save lives.